chloehellberg/Pierres-Bakery/README.md

   * User will be able to specify how many loaves of Bread and how many Pastry items they'd like and the application will return the total cost of the order
   * Additional functionality includes the following:
     * Pierre offers the following deals - Bread is buy 2, get 1 free with a single loaf costing $5.
 And, Patry is Buy 1 for $2 or 3 for $5
+    * Two different bread choices added and the  user will be able to say how many loaves of each they would like

 _All functionality is also tested for the models._